 Savannah is surrounded by several barrier islands, but Tybee Island is the local favorite for dining and day-cations for the last century.
 (Tybee is the local Native American word for “salt”, a signifier of the area’s many salt marshes.)

 In addition to fresh seafood restaurants, it affords miles of public beaches, popular fishing spots, iconic forts and lighthouses, and a number of lovely trails and wetlands.
 The latter are fun to explore by land (by walking or biking along the salt marshes) or by sea (roam the coast by sailing, surfing, paddle boarding, or kayaking).

 One of the area’s biggest draws is, of course, Tybee Beach, which is ideal for walking.
 In addition to the Loggerhead sea turtles that nest on the beach annually, this is also the home and spiritual epicenter of Tybee’s best waterfront restaurants, which are great for viewing sunset over a meal.

 Below, we spotlight a few of them.
-Scroll on for details on the best restaurants in Tybee Island– and what to order where.
+Scroll on for details on the best restaurants in Tybee Island (in no particular order)– and what to order where.

 The Deck Beach Bar & Kitchen (For Trendy Beach Eats + Sunset Views)

 The Deck Beach Bar and Kitchen offers delightful, internationally-inspired beach meals with epic sunset views.
 From cheeky popsicle cocktails featuring local Savannah Square Pops to delicious Vietnamese Shrimp Rolls, both the food and drink are innovative and playful.